 - Colored nail polish can leave permanent marks on your light colored Ketubah.

 These tips are provided by Whispering Woods Gallery in Holland, Pennsylvania.
-We have been professionally framing Ketubot in the Philadelphia area since 1986.
+We have been professionally framing Ketubahs in the Philadelphia area since 1986.